-In January of 1939, Sanderson asked William L. Jessup to carry on the vision and start the College.
-Bill and his wife, Carrie, moved from Visalia to San Jose to open the College.
-On September 20, 1939, classes began with fourteen students.
-The curriculum focused on the study of the Bible and preparation for church vocations.
+In January of 1939 Sanderson asked William L. Jessup to carry on the vision and the work of opening the College.
+Brother Bill, as he was fondly called, and his wife, Carrie, moved to San Jose to open the College and plant a church.
+On September 20, 1939, classes began with fourteen students: San Jose Bible College, and a lifelong association with church planting, was born.